-1.016A Residents should not be charged extra for daytime activities which have been negotiated as part of the residential care package, as the cost of these services would already be included in the standard charge agreed by the LA for that package.
-Where a separate package of services has been arranged by the LA for a resident then the LA can consider whether to charge the resident extra for these services (using the discretionary charging powers for non-residential services).
-As the resident may only have their PEA and any disregarded income available, the amount charged (if any) is likely to be minimal.
+Supported people should not be charged extra for daytime activities which have been negotiated as part of the residential care package, as the cost of these services would already be included in the standard charge agreed by the local authority for that package.
+Where a separate package of services has been arranged by the local authority for a supported person, then the local authority can consider whether to charge the supported person extra for these services (using the discretionary charging powers for non-residential services).
+As the resident may only have their Personal Expenses Allowance (PEA) and any disregarded income available, the amount charged (if any) is likely to be minimal.